Redeem Now Ends in:

 the fire burning in her eyes, the chaos that controlled my mind

-Use the 7 Key Chords on the D String to Create
+Use the 7 Diatonic Chords on the D String to Create

-• Use the 7 key chords on the D string to create a four-chord progression.
+• Use the 7 diatonic chords on the D string to create a four-chord progression.
 For example, you can modify the 1-6-4-5 progression by swapping out a chord to build a new progression.

 Test

-• Play the 7 key chords in the key of C on the D string
+• Play the 7 diatonic chords in the key of C on the D string

 Summary

-• There are three types of key chords: major, minor, and diminished.
+• There are three types of diatonic chords (major, minor, diminished) and that each has a corresponding D string shape.

-• By memorizing these three shapes, you can play all seven key chords on the D string.
+• By memorizing these three D string shapes, all seven diatonic chords in the key of C can be played from a root on the D string.

-• Later, I'll show you how to play these seven key chords in all 12 keys.
+• In Chapter 26, I'll show you how to play these seven diatonic chords in all 12 keys.